danielneil/Shark/doc/README.PLUGINS.md

 **Usage:** check_rsi.py [-h] [-t TICKER] [-p PERIODS] [-max MAX] [-min MIN]
                     [-r [RAW]]

-This plugin computes the relative strength index (RSI) for a stock.
+This plugin checks the relative strength index (RSI) for a stock.
+Based on the output, you can decide to set certain warning and critical threshold levels.

 **Optional Arguments**:
   -h, --help            show this help message and exit